aws-samples/recorded-voice-insight-extraction-webapp/README.md

 1. Determine an OAuth provider or other way to authorize the new frontend to access the API Gateway via bearer token.
 Currently, Cognito is used.
 2. Connect the new frontend to the `/s3-presigned` endpoint.
 This endpoint will generate presigned urls for the frontend to `POST` and `GET` files to and from s3.
-3. Connect the new frontend to the three `POST` REST API endpoints: `/llm`, `/ddb`, `/kb-job-deletion` to access large language models, dynamodb, and knowledge base job deletion respectively.
+3. Connect the new frontend to the REST API endpoints: `/llm`, `/ddb`, `/s3-presigned`, `/kb-job-deletion`, `/subtitles`, and `/analysis-templates` to access large language models, database operations, file management, knowledge base operations, subtitle services, and analysis template management respectively.
 4. Connect to the WebSocket API for streaming responses from the knowledge base queries.
 This is essential for the chat functionality to provide real-time streaming responses with citations.
 5. Leverage the `FullQAnswer` pydantic model (defined in `infra/lambdas/schemas/qa_response.py`) to parse the LLM responses in the chat application.
 This model includes citations which reference specific timestamps in media files.